-Type 1 is identified in childhood and is a genetic autoimmune disorder in which the body does not produce insulin.
+Type 1 is identified in childhood and is an autoimmune, genetic disorder in which the body does not produce insulin.

 Type 2 diabetes is more common than type 1.
-It normally occurs in older people, but an increasing number of younger people are being diagnosed with the disease.
+It usually occurs in older people, but an increasing number of younger people are being diagnosed with the disease.
 Type 2 diabetes is a preventative disease.
-It occurs when cells of the pancreas are no longer able to produce insulin to break down glucose.
+It happens when cells of the pancreas are no longer able to produce insulin to break down glucose.

 If you are coming for a blood test, it is advised that you arrive well-hydrated.During the test